NREL/FuelLib/docs/tutorials.rst

 heptane and 26.25% decane, and the group decomposition data is provided in the `groupDecompositionData <https://github.com/NREL/FuelLib/tree/main/fuelData/groupDecompositionData>`_ directory.
-The following tutorial is included in the `FuelLib/tutorials <https://github.com/NREL/FuelLib/tree/main/tutorials>`_ as `basic.py`.
-To begin, we will import the necessary modules and create a ``groupContribution`` object for the fuel "heptane-decane":
+The following tutorial is included in the `FuelLib/tutorials <https://github.com/NREL/FuelLib/tree/main/tutorials>`_ as ``basic.py``.
+To begin, we will import the necessary modules and create a ``groupContribution`` object for the two component fuel "heptane-decane":

 .. code-block:: python